 Local government re-organisation in 1974 brought Whiston into the newly created Metropolitan Borough of Knowsley.

-Transport links in the township were improved when British Rail opened Whiston Railway Station in October 1990, providing access to the rail network running between Liverpool Lime Street and Manchester Victoria or to Warrington Bank Quay.
+Transport links in the township were improved when British Rail opened Whiston Railway Station in October 1990, providing access to the rail network running between Liverpool Lime Street and Manchester Victoria and to Warrington Bank Quay.

 Changes to secondary education took place in 2010 when Whiston Higher Side Comprehensive School (which opened in 1964) closed after 46 years.
 A second school, St Edmund Arrowsmith Catholic High School, Scotchbarn Lane, also closed.
 A new school (to accommodate 1,000 pupils and built under the Building Schools for the Future programme) was named St Edmund Arrowsmith Catholic Centre for Learning and was erected on vacant land behind the former Higher Side site.
+The school has since reverted back to its former name St Edmund Arrowsmith Catholic High School.

 Under a government initiative to build new villages around the country, Knowsley Metropolitan Borough Council submitted detailed plans in 2016 for a proposed Halsnead Garden Village.
 The proposal for the Halsnead area which includes the old Cronton Colliery site became one of fourteen locations supported by government ministers in an announcement made in January 2017.
 On completion, the Halsnead Garden Village is set to deliver around 1,600 new homes, employment land, a new Halsnead Country Park and a new community.